p-gammack/SampleAssist/README.md

 The tool is run as plugin within a digital audio workstation (DAW), such as Ableton Live or Logic Pro, to piggy-back of its audio system.

-(Currently in pre-release with many missing features)
+(this project is currently in pre-release and is missing many features)